-If you’re not sure what type of phone you have, check with your service carrier before you travel.
+If you’re not sure what type of phone you have, check with your supplier before you travel.
+Almost all EU mobile phone networks will have a partner service in Ireland.
 Be sure to check what roaming charges are for both call and internet tariffs as these can vary.

-SIM Local offer local SIM cards to visitors coming to, or already in Ireland.
+Companies such as SIM Local offer local SIM cards to visitors coming to, or already in Ireland.
 The card is inserted into the phone, pre-loaded with a certain amount of credit allowing you to readily avail of internet access and phone calls at local tariffs.
-Pay phones

 If calling Northern Ireland from abroad, all telephone numbers must be prefixed with 0044 (drop the first 0 of the local code.
 For example, for the local number 028 123 4567, a visitor would need to dial 00 44 28 123 4567 on a foreign phone.)
 If calling Northern Ireland from the Republic of Ireland, replace the prefix code 028 with the code 048.